What To Do When You Or A Family Member Are ConsideringThe Need For An Evaluation

 You will be sent a reminder.
 You will be given a date to come into our office for the testing.
 If you are making an appointment for a family member, you may want to set a reminder on their calendar.
 It is our general practice to call you or your family member the day before your testing appointment.
 There is a waiting list for neuropsychological testing appointments, so, unfortunately you may have to wait for a few months to reschedule an appointment.

 Plan on 2-3 hours in the office for testing.
-It is quite usual for people to ask for a break between tests. by letting them know they can get breaks as they need them.
+It is quite usual for people to ask for a break between tests.

 Do everything as normal before the visit.
 None of the tests require any scans or procedures that require fasting.
 Eat your breakfast as usual and take any medications as you would normally do.
 We recommend that you dress comfortable, bring a light jacket in case you are chilly, and have a snack with you, in case you need one.
 Basically, do everything as normal, eat, drink, be well rested, take your medications as prescribed, bring a snack and or a light jacket, dress comfortably, etc.